 |Henry Doktorski performs with philharmonic orchestra|

 Classical music is one of several case studies in music and sustainability.
 When the rhetoric of the periodic death-knells uses words like “endangered,” it’s helpful to think of the classical music culture as an ecosystem.
-Picking up the thread from the previous blog entry, this is another instance of ecosystem as metaphor.
+Picking up the thread from the previous blog entry, this is another instance of ecosystem as descriptor.
 The classical music culture consists of composers and performers, amateur and professional; it includes music educators and music schools (conservatories, music in K-12 education, music in the colleges and universities, courses and teachers and students and all the music performance ensembles); it includes music institutions such as symphony orchestras and string quartets, early music ensembles, opera companies and town bands, as well as patrons (whether private donors, corporations, or government funded organizations such as arts councils); and of course it includes the listeners who get their music and the places where they find it, in concerts and tours, media products including recordings, television and film, advertising, various venues where music is performed and heard, as well as distribution channels such as the Internet.
 Music is the central idea, activity, and product; it is the energy that flows through the classical music ecosystem, as through all worlds of music.

 But younger ethnomusicologists were challenging the usefulness of the notion that each cultural group had its own characteristic music.
 If instead of looking at music as process, the way ethnomusicologists liked to do, we started looking at the way people actually consumed music as product, then it was apparent that music moved as easily from one group to another in the marketplace as any other product--more easily than most.
 Soon, ethnomusicologists were studying popular musics and the music industry, all over the world—including so-called world music, an industry marketing category.
 In a globalizing world, it seemed a little musty to concentrate on the older, traditional layer of music in a given culture when most people were involved with newer, popular musics, marketed as recordings, much (but not all) of it made in the West--a situation that has changed with the rise of indigenous popular music production throughout the world.

-Studying the music industry in this way suggests another use for the ecological metaphor, the business ecosystem, which as I wrote in my last blog entry is a concept pioneered by James F. Moore.
+Studying the music industry in this way suggests another use for ecology, the business ecosystem, which as I wrote in my last blog entry is a concept pioneered by James F. Moore.
 Although the people involved with classical music in the West take great pains to distinguish it from popular music, and although they are often reluctant to view it as a business—seeing it instead as art rather than commerce, its purpose enlightenment and pleasure rather than profit—in many ways it functions as an industry.
 What happens when we think of it it as a business ecosystem in Moore’s sense of the term?

 Central to Moore’s idea of a business ecosystem is the corporation.
 Although the classical music ecosystem has its corporations (music publishers, private colleges and universities, media companies, etc.) it is useful to conceive not only of business corporations but also cultural institutions run increasingly as businesses, ones that compete and cooperate, and that adapt and co-evolve (or not).
 In his most recent essay on the topic, Moore writes that “the term 'business ecosystem' and its plural, 'business ecosystems,' refer to intentional communities of economic actors whose individual business activities share in some large measure the fate of the whole community. . . .
 [Corporations] must dialogue closely with customers,” Moore continues, “so that what is created is what the customer wants and is willing to pay for.
 Mastering these challenges, of what might be called 'distributed creativity,' is the aim of the ecosystem organizational form.
 The conventional hierarchical firm does not effectively address the breadth and importance of inter-firm relationships.
 The unaided market is not able to achieve inter-firm coordination sufficient to justify players aligning their dreams, plans, and product road maps" ("Business Ecosystems and the View from the Firm," The Antitrust Bulletin, Vol. 51, no. 1, Spring 2006, pp. 33-34).